Probe incompatibility in multiparameter noisy quantum metrology: Applications to multiparameter quantum metrology

 \subsection{Phase and loss}

 Here we consider the problem of simultaneously estimating the phase shift and the loss (absorption) induced by a sample in one arm of a two-arm interferometer (the case of symmetric loss in both arms is simpler and fully solved in~\cite{Ragy2016}).
 This problem is a paradigmatic example of a trade-off between the errors on the two parameters~\cite{Crowley2014}.
-On the one hand, this problem shows measurement incompatibility, making an analysis in terms of the QFI not complete; for small number of photons, the fundamental Holevo Cramér-Rao bound is studied in~\cite{Albarelli2019,Conlon2020}.
-On the other hand, the problem shows also probe incompatibility, since single-mode Fock states are optimal for loss estimation~\cite{Adesso2009}, but insensitive to the phase.
+On the one hand, this problem shows measurement incompatibility, making an analysis in terms of the QFI not complete; for particular probe states and low photon numbers, the fundamental Holevo Cramér-Rao bound is studied in~\cite{Albarelli2019,Conlon2020}.
+On the other hand, the problem shows also probe incompatibility: single-mode Fock states are optimal for loss estimation~\cite{Adesso2009}, but phase-insensitive.

 Again, we model this metrological problem using a particle description of photons, so that we can describe a single photon as a qubit~\cite{Demkowicz-Dobrzanski2015a}.
 The channel experienced by a single photon is thus described by the following Kraus operators